akhmeed19/solutions_repo/docs/1 Physics/7 Measurements/Problem_1.md

 * Employ electronic timing gates to eliminate human reaction time.
 * Explore a wider range of lengths and masses.
 * Study amplitude dependence beyond the small‐angle regime.
-* Measure $g$ at different locations to observe geological or altitude variations.
+* Measure \$g\$ at different locations to observe geological or altitude variations.

 ## Conclusion

 This experiment measured Earth’s gravitational acceleration with an overall mean within 0.40% of the standard 9.81 m/s².
 The period–length relationship held as predicted, and careful uncertainty analysis highlighted the dominant sources of error.
 A simple pendulum, coupled with rigorous statistical treatment, provides a robust method to determine fundamental constants in physics.

 <!-- # Measuring Earth's Gravitational Acceleration with a Pendulum